DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/padding-oracle.md

 The output is another padding but with a different decrypted value **2D** since we change the last byte of C1.

 If we continue to increment the last of C1 (until FF) we will find for sure a value that matches a valid padding sequence.
-When this value is hitted it will produce a successfull response.
-This value is unique, so the response it will be different than the other 255 values.
+When this value is hit it will produce a successful response.
+This value is unique, so the response will be different than the other 255 values.

 Pay attention to the following case.